 What does this mean for your team?

-If your pipeline's Git repository has rules set up for branch protection, status checks, CI triggers, branch cleanup, or CODEOWNERS which rely on checking branch names or contain exceptions specifically for Gearset-managed branches, you will need to add the gs-bundle-feature branch format to this exception list.
-Going forwards, you may be unable to add features to releases or release candidates if we are unable to create these branches on your repo.
+If your pipeline's Git repository has rules set up for branch protection, status checks, CI triggers, branch cleanup, or CODEOWNERS which rely on checking branch names or contain exceptions specifically for Gearset-managed branches, you will need to add the gs-bundle-feature branch format to this exception list, to ensure we are able to add features to your releases / release candidates.

 β

-If you do not have any branch protection rules or other branch name-dependent logic for your repository, this change should not affect your team, or any existing releases or release candidates you have already created.
+If you do not have any branch protection rules or other branch name-dependent logic enabled for your repository, this change should not affect your team, nor any existing releases or release candidates you have already created.

 If you have any questions or concerns about this change, please reach out to us via our in-app chat or contact us directly.